sinedied/smoke/README.md

 **Smoke** is a file-based, convention over configuration mock server that can fill your API mocking needs without any complex setup.
 Yet, it supports many advanced features and dynamic mocks for almost any situation:

+- Generate mocks quickly by recording responses from an existing server
 - Use folders and file names to describe API routes and REST methods
 - Use templates to generate responses based on input queries and route parameters
 - Add / edit / remove mocks without restarting the server
 - Generate mocks with JavaScript for more complex responses
 - Define different mock sets to simulate various scenarii (errors...), with fallback
 - Customize headers and status code if needed, automatically detect content-type if not specified
-- Generate mocks quickly by recording from an existing server
+- Add custom middlewares to modify requests/responses

 ## Installation